kpq/spring-2015/classes/scraping/index.md

 ```

-###What about something you might really want to do?
+###Let's try something you might really want to do.
 WNYC collects NYC school attendance data every day.
 Having it lets them [respond to news](http://www.wnyc.org/story/school-was-open-most-parents-kept-students-home/), and also feeds some enterprise.

 ```javascript